ejlee127/Web-Dashboard/README.md

 # Web-Design-Challenge

-This challenge will be creating a visualization dashboard website using the charts from the weather data of the cities.
+This challenge will be creating a visualization dashboard website using the charts from the weather data of the cities(Homework).
+As a bonus, the soccer visulalization dashboard is presented.

 ## Homework:
 ### Latitude - Latitude Analysis Dashboard with Attitude